adriaromero/Zero-Crossing-Rate/README.md

 Run the 'ZCR_application.m' file.
 It will upload the audio file 'sample.wav' and will plot three plots (ZCR, Hamming windowed and energy).

-Written by Adrià Romero López.
+Written by Adrià Romero López.<br>
-Date: April 18, 2016
+Date: April 18, 2016<br>
-Institution: Polithecnical University of Catalonia (UPC) - Barcelona Tech
+Institution: Polithecnical University of Catalonia (UPC) - Barcelona Tech<br>